vonojs/site/ui/screens/docs.md

   plugins: [vono({ adaptors: cloudflare() })]
 })
 ```

-Don't forget to append `vite build --ssr` to your package.json build script in order to build the server as well.

 Each adaptor generates a slightly different output compatable with the hosting provider.
 If you want more control over the output you can either [extend an existing adaptor](#custom-adapters) or create your own Vite plugin that runs after build and transforms the build directory.